Biogeography UPSC

 Option d – Climate

-In the first stage of soil formation, the parent rock material is weathered into
+In the initial stage of soil development, the parent rock is broken down into

 (a) Lopolith